podio/podio-dotnet/authentication/index.md

 ## Setting up the API client
 Before you can do anything you must setup the API client using your Podio API key.
 [Head over to Podio to generate a client_id and client_secret](https://podio.com/settings/api) before continuing.

 Podio-dotnet is a service based API client.
 Each service in this client library corresponds to an area in podio API and contains the methods exposed by this particular area.
 You'll be using more of these later, but for now you just need to use the main `Podio` class.
 Before you can make any API calls you must initialize the `Podio` class with your client ID and secret and authenticate with the Podio API.
-You only have to call it once before making any API calls and then you can forget about it.
+You only have to call it once before making any API calls.

 {% highlight csharp startinline %}
 using PodioAPI;